Porsche 911 Interior

 - "The central touchscreen absorbs most audio functions, with decent results.
 The buttons that are there are logically arranged, but some testers had difficulty understanding even basic radio controls.
 Owners would likely acclimate quickly though.
 The navigation system is harder to program than necessary." -- Consumer Guide (2013)

-The 2014 Porsche 911 has a front trunk that offers 4.76 cubic feet of space.
-While sports cars like the Chevrolet Corvette offer more cargo space, reviewers note that the 911 has enough room for a few duffle bags or a trip to the grocery store, as well as rear seats that can be folded down to provide additional space.
-Some are also pleased with the small-item storage spaces in the 911’s cabin, but others say that the door pockets and center console don’t offer much room.
+Because its engine is mounted in the back, the 2015 Porsche 911 does not have a traditional rear trunk.
+Instead, it comes with a front trunk that offers 4.76 cubic feet of space.
+Though sports cars like the Chevrolet Corvette offer more cargo space, test drivers note that the 911's deep front trunk has enough room for a few duffle bags or a trip to the grocery store.
+However, some write that there's limited small-item storage in the 911's cabin, adding that the door pockets and center console don't offer much room.

-- "For trunk space, the 911 maintains its classic ‘frunk,’ meaning that whatever doesn't fit in your backseat must find a home in the front boot of the car.
-Don't be too concerned, though, because there's plenty of room for a big trip to the grocery store or a small trip to Home Depot.
-In our week with the car we fit in a $260 grocery run and still had room for more." -- AutoTrader (2013)
+- "For trunk space, the 911 maintains its classic 'frunk,' meaning that whatever doesn't fit in your backseat must find a home in the front boot of the car.
+Don't be too concerned, though, because there's plenty of room for a big trip to the grocery store or a small trip to Home Depot." -- AutoTrader (2013)

 - "The front cargo area is deep from top to bottom but not front to back.
 It can hold a week's worth of groceries or a couple pieces of soft luggage.
 This is where the folding rear seat backs can come in handy.
 Interior storage is very poor.
 The center console and expanding door pockets offer only minimal space." -- Consumer Guide (2013)